NIAEFEUP/slides/web-workshop/presentation.md

 There are a LOT more properties in CSS.

-You can check the full list at [w3schools](https://www.w3schools.com/cssref/index.php).
+You can check the full list at [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).

 ---